 Green River House and Quabbin House provide rehabilitative vocational, social, and recreational programming.
 Club members have the opportunity to engage in various work units within the Clubhouse, receive assistance with writing resumes, search for jobs and build interview skills.
 Social and recreational programming includes evening and weekend "drop in" social times as well as structured activities and scheduled outings.
 Referrals may be made by any individual or service provider.

 Clubhouse members manage Club Cafe, a full-service snack counter located at the John T. Olver Transportation Center in Greenfield.
 Easy to "grab and go" breakfast and lunch options are always available along with daily sandwich specials.

 Individual, family and group counseling to create individualized care

 With sites in Florence, Greenfield, and Athol, The All Stars Program is a DMH-funded after-school program that provides therapeutic day services for youth ages 6–18 experiencing serious emotional disturbances that interfere with meaningful social connections.

 All Stars provides structured support and clinical interventions that strengthen youth resiliency and help develop skills related to social engagement, leadership and independence.

 101 University Drive, Suite A3, Amherst 413.549.0297

-The Bridge is a community-based, family driven program supporting families and their children ages 0–18 years old.
-The Bridge is one of a network of eighteen Family Resource Centers across the Commonwealth.
+The Bridge is a community-based, family-driven program supporting families and their children ages 0–18 years.
+The Bridge is one of a network of 18 Family Resource Centers across the Commonwealth.
 All services are free and available to any child or family.
-Our monthly calendar outlines available programs.